RoboGardenerTeam/YOLOv5/README.md

 # yolov5-noise
-YOLOv5 Object Detection for Noisy Images
+YOLOv5 Object Detection for Pine Cone Images
 * original video link: https://www.youtube.com/watch?v=T0DO1C8uYP8 (in Korean)
-* you can download weights and jump to the detect section to use them after you install requirements
 * brief instruction using Google Colaborator
   * so we can use free provided GPU (Runtime - Change runtime type - GPU)
 * change directory to content